skid/eyegee/readme.md

     cd eyegee
     npm install

-Also, you will need to install bower, if you don't have it because it's used to manage the frontend libraries.
+Also, you will need to install bower because it's used to manage the frontend libraries.

 		npm install -g bower